Connect with others who understand.

 • Imaging tests — X-rays or CT scans may be used to look for swollen lymph nodes in other areas, such as your chest.

-The treatment for swollen lymph nodes depends on what is causing the swelling.
-If your doctor decides that no treatment is needed, you can manage the symptoms of swollen lymph nodes at home using over-the-counter pain relievers and warm compresses.
+The treatment for swollen lymph nodes depends on what’s causing the swelling.
+If your doctor decides that no treatment is needed, you can manage any uncomfortable symptoms of swollen lymph nodes at home using over-the-counter pain relievers and warm compresses.

 Have you had swollen lymph nodes?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 All updates must be accompanied by text or a picture.